 Julia Malecki (TJ 2005)

 Julia was very involved in the theatre and music programs at TJ as a performer in 10 productions, member of Drama Club, ITS, marching band, jazz band, and symphonic wind ensemble.
-After graduating from the University of Maryland in 2009, Julia has worked for a variety of arts organizations in public relations, marketing, development, and leadership roles and is currently development director for the Baltimore Choral Arts Society.
-She is proud to be a founding board member of TJ Arts and serve alongside her parents, from whom she inherited her love of the arts.
+After graduating from the University of Maryland in 2009, Julia has worked for a variety of arts organizations in public relations, marketing, development, and leadership roles and is currently Associate Director of Development for the Peabody Institute at the Johns Hopkins University in Baltimore.
+She is proud to be a founding board member of TJ Arts and to serve alongside her parents, from whom she inherited her love of the arts.

 Rockie is an Ohio native who moved to Jefferson Hills in 1996 after accepting a position with PNC Bank in Pittsburgh.
 She retired from PNC in 2019, after working for 42 years as AVP, PNCCS Controller, and Finance Manager.
 Rockie’s son Andrew is a 2009 TJ graduate and a 2013 Pitt graduate with a double major in Theatre Arts and English Lit.
 While at TJ, Andrew performed in five plays.
 At Pitt, he honed his sound design skills on eight plays.
 He is currently the resident sound engineer at Milwaukee Repertory Theater.
 Rockie currently resides in West Mifflin with her cat Henry.